dx-dtran/gpt2-vision/README.md

 ### Predicting the next word using embeddings

-To predict the next word, the model might naively find an embedding closest to the embeddings of all the words in the prompt.
-For example, given the sentence "The sun rises every ___," it might easily select "morning" because "sun" and "rises" are unambiguously associated with "morning" and would likely reside in a similar space
+To predict the next word, a model could naively find an embedding closest to the embeddings of all the words in the prompt.
+For example, given the sentence "The sun rises every ___," the model might easily select "morning" because "sun" and "rises" are unambiguously associated with "morning" and would likely reside in a similar space

 However, this approach could fail for words with multiple meanings like "bat"